Against All Odds

 Sirius had dogged her heels the rest of the day and the next before Remus arrived.
 For him, this was tantamount to waking from a nightmare.
 He was curious about everything and concerned for everyone.

-"That's how it is, huh?" he'd said when she'd caught him up.
+"That's how it is, huh?" he'd said when she'd caught him up as they did chores together.
 "Well, Harry will do fine.
 I know he will.
 I know him."

 "What does that mean?" he asked, a bit offended himself at the utterance.

 She sighed.
-"Harry's a hero and an asshole, Sirius."
+"Harry's a hero and an arse, Sirius."

 He reddened.
 "Ginny, that's—"